 However, when deep diving into the new 562 XP, it’s hard to sidestep the claim.
 Because, after checking in with Husqvarna product specialists Jan Leijon and Mathilda Arvidsson, it’s clear as daylight that these new 60cc saws are unmistakably both new and improved, that they are Mark II models in every sense.
 Countless hours of work have gone into perfecting them, making them the very best tools for demanding loggers and tree care workers.

 “The new saws are the result of more than three years of work,” says Mathilda.
 “That means the trying out and testing – and then testing again – of every single detail in order to optimize the operation on the saw.”

-Much of the work has utilized the learnings achieved during the development of the 550 XP® Mark II and 592 XP® chainsaws.
+Much of the work has utilised the learnings achieved during the development of the 550 XP® Mark II and 592 XP® chainsaws.
 This has meant a strong focus on runability and reliability.
 To keep the engine temperatures down without compromising on the performance, reducing the risk of overheating.
-And to do this, there’s been one major challenge to address.
+And in order to do this, there’s been one major challenge to address.

 “The main challenge throughout this project has been to keep, or even improve, the performance levels, the output effect, without adding weight,” says Mathilda.
 “And not only have we succeeded, we’ve actually managed to reduce the weight.”

 Reducing the risks of overheating

 It may have taken time, but the results speak for themselves.
 The new saws have improved airflow and filtration, which in turn equal vastly improved cooling of vital engine parts.

 “We’ve improved the airflow through the entire machine, specifically when it comes to cooling the parts that produce heat,” says Jan Leijon.
 “That means that we’ve managed to lower the temperature around the crankcase housing, the muffler, and the carburettor.”